em7/cl-cookbook/dynamic-libraries.md

   sbcl-librarian:handles sbcl-librarian:environment libcallback-api)
 ~~~

-Finally, `define-api` describes the structure of the code of library to create - what should be the error map, what types and fuctions to include and in which order (`:literal` is just a literal, used for comments in this case).
-Note taht the function named `call-callback` uses previously defined types for its arguments, `callback` type for first argument called `fn` and `:char-buffer` type for its second argument `out_buffer`.
-Since `:function-prefix` is used, the actual name of the exported function will be `callback_call_callback`.
+`define-api` outlines the structure of the library code to be created, specifying the error map, types, functions, and their order (`:literal` is used for comments in this case).
+The function `call-callback` uses previously defined types for its arguments: the `callback` type for the first argument named `fn` and the `:char-buffer` type for its second argument `out_buffer`.
+The `:function-prefix` option means the actual name of the exported function will be `callback_call_callback`.

-The last part, `define-aggregate-library` defines the whole library, what should be included and in which order.
+`define-aggregate-library` defines the entire library, specifying what should be included and in what order.

 ### Compile LISP Code

-Now we can compile the LISP code and generate the C sources for compiling our library and the Python wrapper.
+Now you can compile the Lisp code and generate the C sources for compiling the library and the Python wrapper.

-A couple of environment variables can be set for convenience:
+Set a couple of environment variables for convenience:

 ~~~bash
 # Directory with SBCL sources